Sober/Transitional Living Facility Resources - Washington

 What is a recovery house and what is drug and alcohol free housing?

-Do we need a license or certification to open a recovery house?
+Do we need a license or certification to open a recovery house or drug and alcohol free housing?

-Recovery houses are currently not licensed by DoH as residential treatment facilities, but they require certification from the DBHR to offer treatment programs.
+Recovery houses are currently not licensed by the Department as residential treatment facilities, but ...
+Read More

-How can recovery houses demonstrate their commitment to meeting minimum quality standards?
+How can drug and alcohol free housing demonstrate their commitment to meeting minimum quality standards?

-What kinds of services can a recovery house offer?
+What kinds of services can a drug and alcohol free housing offer?

-Recovery houses provide a structured alcohol and drug free environment for congregate living that offers regularly scheduled peer-led or community gatherings (self-help groups, etc.).
+Drug and alcohol free housing provide a structured alcohol and drug free environment for congregate living that offers regularly scheduled peer-led or community gatherings (self-help groups, etc.).
+Read More

 Zoning and Land Use